MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 Dev Proxy can issue error responses for any API.
 To add your own API, change the contents of the `devproxyrc.json` file.

-1. Open the `dev-proxy` folder to find the `devproxyrc.json` file.
+1. Open the `devproxy` folder to find the `devproxyrc.json` file.
 1. Open the `devproxyrc.json` file in a text editor and locate the `urlsToWatch` array in the root object (not in the plugins array).
 1. Add a new entry containing the URL of the API you want to use the proxy with.

-For example, if your API has the URL, `https://myapp/api`, your `devproxyrc.json` file looks something like:
+For example, if your API has the URL, `https://myapp/api/foo`, your `devproxyrc.json` file looks something like:

 ```json
 {